Where we began....

-The Tropical Wetlands Shared Earth Reserve is Forever Wild’s first reserve.
-Covering a core 5000acres, the reserve is adjacent to the Hann Tableland National Park and contiguous with vast cattle stations spanning >300,000 acres.
-The Tropical Wetlands is a truly incredible property with key qualities for our Wildlife, Economies and Human Spirit program areas.
+A Public-Private Partnership between the Forever Wild Initiative and the Queensland Government, the Tropical Wetlands Shared Earth Reserve is Forever Wild’s first example of a Shared Earth Landscape.
+Covering a core 5000acres, the reserve connects to the Hann Tableland National Park.
+The Tropical Wetlands is a truly incredible property that represents how economics, community and nature can co-exist with detriment to any.

 The reserve has permanent lakes, swamps and creeks and an incredible mosaic of old-growth savanna woodland.
 The landscape holds one of the highest mammal diversities in the Cape York region, over 220 species of birds and diverse elements from Aboriginal and early settler European culture.